 As is so often the case in Poland, our friends downstairs know someone, who knows someone who is growing organic asparagus.
 Our friends buy a lot of the asparagus every year at this time, we’ve been the recipients of part of their annual organic asparagus haul.
 Two kilograms of asparagus is more than I would usually buy at one time, but this is so fresh that it’s keeping well.
 So far, we’ve wrapped asparagus in bacon; we’re preserving asparagus in brine, and now a tart.

 I loved the taste of this tart, but I’m disappointed in the appearance.
 I should have added the asparagus last, so they would be more apparent, but I was concerned about fitting the entire 500 grams of asparagus into my pastry shell, so they were placed first (and buried by the cheese.)
 So this will be a case of do as I say and not as I do.
-The pastry is one I use for my savory galettes.
-It’s nice to work with and adds an lovely texture and flavor.
+The pastry is a sage crust , one I use for my savory galettes.
+It’s nice to work with and adds a lovely texture and flavor.
 If you have some yummy fresh asparagus, give this a try.
 It’s one of those dishes that I could eat for any meal of the day